abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 User conversion in this context refers to the percentage of users who submit a lead by verifying their phone number on a property they like, out of the total number of users who visit the mobile app.

-Below are some of the initiatives that helped me improve the conversion rates
+Below are some of the initiatives that helped me improve the conversion rates.
+All the changes mentioned below went live after A/B testing experiments.
+I have listed down only those experiments which were successful.

 ## The Onboarding Journey